maritimeconnectivity/MMS/README.md

 The followings flags can be provided to the MMS edgerouter.
 Note that not specifying the proper certificates imposes restrictions on the allowed operations.
 #### Flags

-* `raddr`  "The websocket URL of the Router to connect to."
+* `raddr`  The websocket URL of the Router to connect to.
 * `port` The port number that this edgerouter should listen on.
 Agents shall use this port to connect to the edgerouter.
 *  `mrn` The MRN of this Edge Router
 * `client-cert` Path to the edgerouter's MCP-certificate
 * `client-cert-key` Path to the MCP-certificate private key
-* `cert-path` Path to the edgerouter's TLS-certificate
+* `cert-path` Path to the edgerouter's TLS-certificate. **Does not have to be an MCP-certificate.
+In many cases it will be from a trusted TLS-ca, such as Let's Encrypt**
 * `cert-key-path` Path to the TLS-certificate private key
 * `client-ca` Path to a file containing a list of client CAs that can connect to this Edge Router.
 This is necessary for proper validation of client (Agent) certificates
 #### Usage example